Let’s talk about SAP ChaRM

 Still Unconvinced?
 Consider These Differences:

-- With ChaRM, SAP testing is an after-thought.
+- With Change Request Management, SAP testing is an after-thought.
 Panaya RDx testing is fully integrated for effective collaboration and risk visibility

-- With ChaRM, BPCA is difficult and expensive because it requires integration with other components.
-Panaya RDx Impact Analysis works immediately off-the-shelf, based on all current transports, without any prior set up or maintenance
+- With Change Request Management, BPCA is difficult and expensive because it requires integration with other components.
+Panaya RDx Impact Analysis works immediately off-the-shelf, based on all current transports, without any prior set up or maintenance projects.

-- ChaRM offers point-features in siloed solutions.
+- Change Request Management offers point-features in siloed solutions.
 Panaya RDx offers an integrated, collaborative framework that understands the inter-dependencies across business, development and testing stakeholders

 - Panaya RDx offers vendor-agnostic development and testing

 - ChaRM predictive risk assessment focuses on transport activities.
-Panaya RDx as opposed to ChaRM, offers insights on test scoping, readiness, completeness, status and ongoing risk assessment, so Business Application Owners have a real sense of release certainty
+Panaya RDx as opposed to the ChaRM process, offers insights on test scoping, readiness, completeness, system status and ongoing risk assessment, so Business Application Owners have a real sense of release certainty